LIP-Computing/datascience2019/docs/use_docker.md

 # Use docker with available images

-First pull desired images from docker hub as explaned in [Docker Images page](./docker_images.html).
+First pull desired images from docker hub as explained in [Docker Images page](./docker_images.html).

 To start docker image with Jupiter notebook: